jason-lee8/ReinforcementLearning_AtariBreakout/README.md

 # Deep-Q-Network--Breakout

-I used Keras to implement a Deep-Q-Network that can play Atari Breakout at an above human-level performance.
+Keras implementation of a Deep-Q-Network that can play Atari Breakout at a performance above human-level.

 # How it Works

 The network learns to play video games by using Q-learning, which is a model-free reinforcement learning algorithm.
-In other words, it uses an algorithm that basically uses trial and error to learn an action-selection policy that will maximize the expected value of the total reward (also known as the return).
+In other words, it uses an algorithm that uses trial and error to learn an action-selection policy that will maximize the expected value of the total reward (also known as the return).